-Alternatively, limestone could be used to create more reactive materials such as lime (CaO) or Ca(OH)2, which dissolve rapidly in the ocean surface - a process referred to as ocean liming (OL) (Kheshgi, 1995) (Sect.
-4).
-Other fastdissolving solids have been suggested as liming agents, including brucite (Mg(OH)2) (Renforth and Kruger, 2013) and sodium carbonate ("soda ash", Na2CO3) (Kheshgi, 1995).
-However, CaO could be mass-produced by the mining, grinding, and then calcining of limestone, potentially using the pre-existing spare capacity of the cement industry (Renforth et al., 2013).
+Alternatively, limestone could be used to create more reactive materials such as lime (CaO) or Ca(OH)2, which dissolve rapidly in the ocean surface - a process referred to as ocean liming (OL) (Khesghi, 1995) (Chapter 3.4).
+Other fast-dissolving solids have been suggested as liming agents including brucite (Mg(OH)2) (Renforth and Kruger, 2013) and sodium carbonate ('soda ash', Na2CO3) (Khesghi, 1995).
+However, CaO could be mass-produced by the mining, grinding and then calcining of limestone, potentially using the pre-existing spare capacity of the cement industry (Renforth et al., 2013).
 The CO2 produced in the calcination step can be stored geologically or even utilized and the CaO, or most likely the Ca(OH)2, transported and spread to the oceans.
-Nevertheless, open questions remain, particularly around the effect of localized pH increase on the marine ecosystems in the wake of the delivery vessels (Caserini et al., 2021b; He and Tyka, 2023) or pipes, while the potential runaway CaCO3 precipitation could lower the CO2 sequestration efficiency of the approach (Moras et al., 2022).
+Nevertheless, open questions remain, particularly around the effect of localized pH increase on the marine ecosystems in the wake of the delivery vessels (Caserini et al., 2021; He and Tyka, 2023), or pipes, while the potential runaway CaCO3 precipitation could lower the CO2 sequestration efficiency of the approach (Moras et al., 2022).

-Alternative pathways are being explored to costeffectively hydrate minerals and use them as reactive alkaline feedstocks (Sect.
-5).
+Alternative pathways are being explored to cost-effectively hydrate minerals and use them as reactive alkaline feedstocks (Chapter 3.5).
 Ikaite is one example of a hydrated calcium carbonate mineral which is not supersaturated in the ocean, making it potentially viable for OAE (Renforth et al., 2022).
-In general, hydration of carbonates has the potential to be less energy-intensive than calcination of limestone while offering comparable alkalinity enhancement to lime and slaked lime.
+In general, hydration of carbonates has the potential to be less energy intensive than calcination of limestone, while offering comparable alkalinity enhancement to lime and slaked lime.

-Aqueous salt solutions such as seawater and brines (e.g., desalination wastes and geological fluids) could potentially provide an abundant source of alkalinity through their electrochemical processing to produce aqueous NaOH(aq) or other hydroxides, which can be used for near-instant OAE and CO2 drawdown (Sect.
-2).
+Aqueous salt solutions such as seawater and brines (e.g., desalination wastes, and geological fluids) could potentially provide an abundant source of alkalinity through their electrochemical processing to produce aqueous $NaOH{(aq)}$ or other hydroxides, which can be used for near-instant OAE and CO_2 drawdown (Chapter 3.2).
 There are two main methods of electrochemically generating alkalinity from aqueous salt solutions: electrolysis and electrodialysis.
-Electrolysis (Willauer et al., 2014) produces high-concentration (approximately 26 wt %) NaOH(aq), along with significant quantities of $H{2(g)}$ and $Cl{2(g)}$, which must be used within existing energy or product markets or safely stored through reaction with silicate rocks.
-Electrodialysis (Eisaman et al., 2012) produces lower-concentration NaOH(aq) (approximately 4 wt %) along with $HCl{(aq)}$ and negligible amounts of $H{2(g)}$ and $O{2(g)}$ that are vented.
-Electrodialysis has a lower theoretical voltage drop than electrolysis per mole of alkalinity generated because it relies on enhancing water dissociation and the subsequent separation of H+ and OH- ions across ion exchange membranes, while electrolysis employs the splitting of water at an electrode surface (Kumar et al.,
+Electrolysis (Willauer et al., 2014) produces high-concentration (approx. 26 wt.%) $NaOH{(aq)}$, along with significant quantities of $H2{(g)}$ and $Cl2{(g)}$ which must be used within existing energy or product markets or safely stored through reaction with silicate rocks.
+Electrodialysis, (Eisaman et al., 2012) produces lower concentration $NaOH{(aq)}$ (approx. 4 wt.%) along with $HCl{(aq)}$ and negligible amounts of $H2{(g)}$ and $O2{(g)}$ that are vented.
+Electrodialysis has a lower theoretical voltage drop than electrolysis per mole of alkalinity generated because it relies on enhancing water dissociation and the subsequent separation of H+ and OH- ions across ion exchange membranes, while